4 Best Tennis Racquets for Control (2022)

 Volleys

-At Net, the pro staff RF 97 v13 is so enjoyable and is becoming your favourite part of the game with this racquet.
+At Net, the Wilson Pro Staff Rf 97 v13 is so enjoyable and is becoming your favourite part of the game with this racquet.
 Stability is the biggest key of this racquet, and the racquet provides amazing plough through, which gives easy depth to volleys.

 On the other hand maneuverability of the racquet is quite struggling and get back the racquet into position is quite struggle too especially for the quick reaction volleys.